Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 - "Partially Correct"

-Nine annotation schemas cover common agent evaluation dimensions out of the box:
+Nine ready-made schemas cover the usual agent evaluation dimensions out of the box:

 annotation_schemes: